 Analysis and composition of contrapuntal forms of the eighteenth century, including species counterpoint, canon, invention, passacaglia, and fugue, for two, three and four voices.
 Prerequisite: MUTH 2072.
-Spring of odd-numbered years.
+On Demand.

 4192.
 Styles.

 Stylistic analysis of music from the eighteenth through the twentieth century.
 Prerequisites: MUTH 1002, 1012, 1022, 1032, 2062 and 2072.
 Spring of odd-numbered years.